nathansmith/javascript-quiz/ANSWERS.md

         }
       }

-      // Divide back by 10, because we multiplied by
+      // Round the total multiplied by a large value (1x10^12)
-      // 10 to account for floating-point weirdness. return total/ten;
+      // and then divide by the same large value to remove
+      // precision errors.
+      return Math.round(total * largeValue) / largeValue;
     }
     ```